Cebrenia quadrangle: Pedestal craters

 A pedestal crater is a crater with its ejecta sitting above the surrounding terrain and thereby forming a raised platform (like a pedestal).
 They form when an impact crater ejects material which forms an erosion-resistant layer, thus causing the immediate area to erode more slowly than the rest of the region.
 Some pedestals have been accurately measured to be hundreds of meters above the surrounding area.
 This means that hundreds of meters of material were eroded away.
 The result is that both the crater and its ejecta blanket stand above the surroundings.
 Pedestal craters were first observed during the Mariner missions.

+Boulders in pits

+Some places on Mars show boulders that sit in pits.
+This feature may created by wind interacting with a boulder.
+The wind speed next to the boulder may be higher—just as air moving over an airplane's wing goes faster on the upper, curved part.
+That higher speed next to the boulder would blow away more dirt and thus make a pit.